 Best of ENP: The OSI Reference Model gives you the tools you need to understand how networking works.
 Here's a guide that'll help you avoid common misunderstandings.

-Best of ENP: If you want to understand most networking, you have to understand the Internet Protocol and how
+Best of ENP: If you want to understand most networking, you have to understand the Internet Protocol and how it works.

 Best of ENP: If subnets are such a pain to calculate, why do we have them at all?
 This and more in this week's Networking 101.